 Diabetic Peripheral Neuropathy

 An estimated 15% to 50% of diabetics have some degree of peripheral neuropathy.4 The importance of neuropathy as a contributory cause to foot ulceration was confirmed in a large multicenter study from Europe and North America that reported a 7% annual risk of ulceration in neuropathic patients.
-Previous evidence had suggested that the risk in non-neuropathic patients is less than 1%.8 Diabetic neuropathy is a result of segmental demyelination and axonal and neuronal degeneration.
-The ...
+Previous evidence had suggested that the risk in non-neuropathic patients is less than 1%.8 Diabetic neuropathy is a result of segmental demyelination and axonal and ...